Measurement-induced phase transition in periodically driven free-fermionic systems: Many-body system

 In the extremely high-frequency limit $(T<<1)$, $H_{eff}^F$ can be approximated by the 1st term in the Magnus expansion as,

 where $ \eta^2=1-\frac{4i\gamma}{\epsilon\pi v}$ .
 Hence, one would expect that in such a high-frequency limit, the steady state of the driven continuously monitored system, as discussed in Sec.~\ref{model}, can be described by the dark state of the non-Hermitian sine-Gordon Hamiltonian Eq.~\eqref{final_H} and steady state entanglement entropy can be obtained using Eq.~\eqref{ee_sine}, $|\psi_D\rangle$ correspond to the zero energy eigenstate of the Hamiltonian Eq.~\eqref{final_H}.
-Moreover, this also suggests that the entanglement dynamics in the low-frequency limit can effectively be mimicked by the continuously monitored no-drive dynamics of tight-binding Hamiltonian with effective hopping amplitude $J_{eff}=\epsilon/2$.
-It also automatically implies if in the no drive case, i.e., $\epsilon=2J$, the transition point is at $\gamma_c=\gamma_{0}$, for $\epsilon < 2J$ (the drive is introduced), the transition point will be $\gamma_c=\epsilon\gamma_{0}/2J$, decays to zero linearly with decreasing $\epsilon$.
+Moreover, this also suggests that the entanglement dynamics in the high-frequency limit can effectively be mimicked by the continuously monitored no-drive dynamics of tight-binding Hamiltonian with effective hopping amplitude $J_{eff}=\epsilon/2$.
+We checked numerically in Section. \ref{numerics} in Fig. \ref{fig_new_a} upper panel inset, taking a very small time period $T=0.5$ for a given $\epsilon $ and the dynamics is completely matching with $J=\epsilon/2$ model.
+It also automatically implies if in the no drive case, i.e., $\epsilon=2J$, the transition point is at $\gamma_c=\gamma_{0}$ (which is predicted by our RG analysis), for $\epsilon < 2J$ (the drive is introduced), the transition point will be $\gamma_c\simeq\epsilon\gamma_{0}/2J$, decays to zero linearly with decreasing $\epsilon$.

 In the case of the $\epsilon>0$ and $\lambda=0$, the Hamiltonian Eq.~\eqref{final_H} has a Gaussian fixed point, which implies the logarithmic scaling of the entanglement entropy with sub-system size will prevail~\cite{PhysRevX.11.041004}, i.e.,